xiaomiyao/TCPChatApp/README.md

      - 📝 Depending on the envelope type:
        - If `"ChatMessage"`, the server logs the sender and content, then broadcasts the message.
        - If `"Register"`, the server validates and registers a new user using the SQL database (via `UserRepository`). ✅
-       - If `"Login"`, the server validates the user’s credentials against the database and returns a login response. 🔑
+       - If `"Login"`, the server validates the user’s credentials against the database and returns a login response that now includes the current online users list. 🔑
        - For unknown types, a warning is logged. ⚠️

 ### 💻 Client Flow